beacon-biosignals/OndaFormat/README.md

     - `stop_nanosecond`: The annotation's stop offset in nanoseconds (inclusive) from the beginning of the recording.
 This value must be greater than or equal to the annotation's corresponding `start_nanosecond`.

     As the `annotations` array represents a set, it is not permitted to contain duplicate objects.
 For practicality's sake, however, it is preferable for Onda readers to simply ignore/merge duplicates rather than error upon encountering them.
 Onda readers are additionally permitted to merge annotations with equal `value`s and directly consecutive and/or overlapping time spans into a single annotation whose `value` is the same, `start_nanosecond` matches the earliest `start_nanosecond`, and `stop_nanosecond` matches the latest `stop_nanosecond`.
-- `custom`: Either `nil`, or a MessagePack value as specified by the dataset author.
-This field can be used to store domain-specific metadata for each recording.

-Except for the `custom` and `file_options` fields, `nil` values are entirely disallowed in recording objects.
+Note that `nil` values are entirely disallowed in recording objects except for the `file_options` field.

 ### `samples/`